Medically reviewed by Kristin Hall, FNP

 Finasteride is a prescription medication that’s used to treat hair loss.
 It’s approved by the FDA and backed up by a large number of scientific studies showing real, measurable improvements in things like hair count and density.

-Although finasteride can’t permanently cure male pattern baldness, it’s one of the most reliable, effective treatments available for slowing down, stopping or reversing its effects.
+Although finasteride can’t permanently cure male pattern baldness, it’s one of the most reliable, effective treatments available for slowing down hair loss and promoting hair regrowth.

 Finasteride works well, but the results it produces aren’t instant.
-In general, you’ll need to wait a few months before you see any noticeable improvements from finasteride.
+In general, you’ll need to wait a few months before you’ll be able to spot any improvements in healthy hair growth or overall hair density from finasteride.

-Below, we’ve provided more information about how long finasteride takes to work, as well as the typical results timeline you can expect after using finasteride.
-We’ve also talked about what you can do to make sure that you get the best possible results from this medication.
+Below, we’ve provided more information about how long finasteride takes to work, as well as the typical results timeline you can expect after starting finasteride treatment.

-DHT is an androgen, or male hormone.
-Early in your life, DHT and other androgens all play key roles in the development of your male features, from your genitals to your voice, bone structure, muscle mass and body hair.
+DHT is an important hormone for your development as a man.
+Early in your life, DHT and other androgens all play significant roles in the development of your male features, from your genitals to your voice, bone structure, muscle mass and body hair.

 Your body creates DHT as a byproduct of testosterone.
 Finasteride works by inhibiting a group of enzymes called 5-alpha-reductase and stopping your body from converting testosterone into DHT.

 By stopping this conversion, finasteride significantly lowers the level of DHT in your body.
-This slows down or stops the follicular damage caused by DHT and prevents male pattern baldness from worsening.
+This slows down -- or, in many cases, stops -- follicular damage caused by DHT and prevents male pattern baldness from becoming more severe.

-As we’ve discussed in our guide to the hair growing process, the hairs on your head and body all grow as part of a four-phase cycle that covers everything from growth to regression, resting and shedding.
+As we’ve explained in our guide to the hair growing process, the hair follicles on your head and body all grow as part of a four-phase hair growth cycle.